 What about workers who receive feedback?
 They’re more motivated, more engaged, and less likely to quit.
 Plus, we wanted our people to grow as individuals, and the cornerstone of continuous learning is feedback.

 So how did we get started?
-Here are the ten initiatives that helped us launch our employee feedback culture.
+Here are the ten initiatives that helped us launch our employee feedback culture and boost employee retention.

 They say that “people don’t leave companies, they leave managers.”
 So when our horizontal teams started gaining structure, we knew we needed a place for managers and team members to talk.